Le Canada applique un régime d’imposition progressif, ce qui signifie que votre taux d’imposition augmente en fonction de l’argent que vous gagnez.

 British Columbia tax brackets

-Income tax in Canada is based on your taxable income.
+Income tax in Canada is calculated based on your taxable income.
 Your taxable income is your total gross income from all sources, less eligible deductions.
 Because Canada uses a progressive tax system, the more money you make, the higher the rate of tax you will pay.
 This applies to both federal and provincial taxes.

 British Columbia 2024 tax rates